jonathanwong110/UltraStore-JavaScript-Project/README.md

 ## Code of Conduct

-Everyone interacting in the MegaStore project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jonathanwong110/MegaStore-Rails-Project).
+Everyone interacting in the UltraStore project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/jonathanwong110/UltraStore-JavaScript-Project/).